Virtuant/hadoop-admin-2019/docs/understanding-block-storage.md

 NYSE,XKK,2007-08-07,9.25,9.50,9.25,9.40
 ```

->Note: the last record in this file is not complete and spills over to the next block, a common occurrence in HDFS.
+The last record in this file is not complete and spills over to the next block, a common occurrence in HDFS.

 ### Results